weaveworks/weave/site/how-it-works.md

 ### <a name="topology"></a>Topology Communication

 Topology is communicated over the TCP links between peers, using a Gossip mechanism.
+Topology messages are sent by a peer...

+- when a connection has been established; the entire topology is sent to the remote peer, and an incremental update, containing information on just the two peers at the ends of the connection, is sent to all neighbours
+- when a connection has been torn down; an update containing just information about the local peer is sent to all neighbours
-Topology messages are sent every time a connection is added or deleted, and also periodically on a timer in case someone has missed an update.
+- periodically, on a timer, in case someone has missed an update.

-Upon receiving an update, the
-receiver merges it with its own topology model.
+Upon receiving an update, the receiver merges it with its own topology model.
 If the payload is a subset of the receiver's topology, no further action is taken.
 Otherwise, the receiver sends out to all its connections an "improved" update:

  - elements which the original payload added to the receiver are included
  - elements which the original payload updated in the receiver are included
  - elements which are equal between the receiver and the payload are not included
  - elements where the payload was older than the receiver's version are updated

-If the update mentions a peer that the receiver has does not know, then the entire update is ignored.
+If the update mentions a peer that the receiver does not know, then the entire update is ignored.

 #### Message details
 Every gossip message is structured as follows: